usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project05.md

 1. How to use Go to read input from the command line
 1. The problems of relying on vector similarity to build prompts
-1. Opportunities to improve the database implementation using metadata
+1. Opportunities to improve the database implementation
 1. Opportunities to improve the prompts and leverage the capabilities of the LLM

 ## Rubric